Barrett v. United States (2026)

 Barrett v.
-United States (No. 25-5774) is a pending United States Supreme Court case regarding the Double Jeopardy Clause of the Fifth Amendment.
+United States 607 U.S. 128 (2026) is a United States Supreme Court case in which the Court held that two separate convictions under both 18 U.S.C. § 924(c)(1)(a)(i) and § 924(j) for a single act was not intended by Congress.

 Background

 Factual background

 In 2011 and 2012, Dwayne Barrett acted as the getaway driver of a robbery crew.
 In December 2011, Barrett and his two accomplices, Jermaine Dore and Taijay Todd, planned to rob a van carrying $10,000 in proceeds from the sale of untaxed cigarettes.
 While Barrett remained in the car, Dore and Todd forced the driver and passenger of the van from the vehicle at gunpoint, got in the vehicle, and then drove off.
 Unbeknownst to Barrett's accomplices, a third man, Gamar Dafalla, remained in the back of the van.
 After they drove off, Dafalla threw a bag containing the vast majority of the $10,000 out the van to his compatriots.
 Upon realizing what Dafalla had done, Dore shot and killed him.